dsynkov/twitter-list-manager/README.md

 To create a list, you need to pass a name and either:

 1. A Python list of screen names or Twitter ids you want added.
-2. A text file of screen names or Twitter ids you want added.
+2. A file of screen names or Twitter ids you want added.

-Note that if you're sourcing from a text file, the items must be in a single column, with no '@'s or commas.
+Note that if you're sourcing from your own file, `.csv,.txt,.xls`, and `.xlsx` are all supported, insofar as you are passing in an absolute path.
+The function will read in the first column of your file.
+Do not include headers.

 **For *both* cases (1) & (2) above, the source has must be *all* screen names or *all* Twitter IDs.**

 See the text files in the `examples` sub-directory of this repository for both cases.

-Say we saved the *Foreign Policy* list from earlir into a list object and want to create a list from it outselves:
+Say we saved the *Foreign Policy* list from earlier into a list object and want to create a list from it outselves:

 ```python